yassineoubihi/Fdf/README.md

     2.1 Prompt: "How to calculate slope of a line"
     2.2 Focus: Grasping the concept of line slope in geometry.
+  2.3 Resource :  <a href="https://www.youtube.com/watch?v=R948Tsyq4vA"> Finding the slope of a line from its graph | Algebra I | Khan Academy </a>
   </p>
 <p><img width="828" alt="script" src="https://github.com/yassineoubihi/Fdf/assets/139509742/44291f18-abec-4ec0-8a8e-d94490923297)"></p>
   <p>